A. P. Hill: Third Corps commander

-After Jackson's death from pneumonia related to wounds received, Hill was promoted on May 24, 1863, to lieutenant general (becoming the Army of Northern Virginia's fourth highest-ranking general) and placed in command of the newly created Third Corps of Lee's army, which he led in the Gettysburg Campaign of 1863.
+After Jackson's death from pneumonia related to wounds received, Hill was promoted on May 24, 1863, to lieutenant general (becoming the Army of Northern Virginia's fourth-highest-ranking general) and placed in command of the newly created Third Corps of Lee's army, which he led in the Gettysburg campaign of 1863.
 One of Hill's divisions, led by his West Point classmate Maj.
-Gen. Henry Heth, was the first to engage U.S. soldiers at the Battle of Gettysburg.
+Gen. Henry Heth, was the first to engage Union soldiers at the Battle of Gettysburg.
 Although the first day of the battle was a resounding Confederate success, Hill received much postbellum criticism from proponents of the Lost Cause movement, suggesting that he had unwisely brought on a general engagement against orders before Lee's army was fully concentrated.
 His division under Maj.
 Gen. Richard H. Anderson fought in the unsuccessful second day assaults against Cemetery Ridge, while his favorite division commander, Maj.
 Gen. William Dorsey Pender, commanding the Light Division, was severely wounded, which prevented that division from cooperating with the assault.
 On the third day, two-thirds of the men in Pickett's Charge were from Hill's corps, but Robert E. Lee chose James Longstreet to be the overall commander of the assault.
 Of all three infantry corps of the Army of Northern Virginia, Hill's suffered the most casualties at Gettysburg, which prompted Lee to order them to lead the retreat from Gettysburg.

 During the Bristoe Campaign of the same year, Hill launched his Corps "too hastily" in the Battle of Bristoe Station and was bloodily repulsed by Maj.
 Gen. Gouverneur K. Warren's II Corps.
 Lee did not criticize him for this afterward but ordered him to detail himself to the dead and wounded after hearing his account.
 Hill's corps also participated in the Battle of Mine Run.
 Other than a brief visit to Richmond in January 1864, Hill remained with his corps in its winter encampments near Orange Court House.